0Domlightning0/Robotics-Game-2024/Notes.md

 ## Dom's Thoughts
-- In 2023 our fastest travel time across the field was 2.2 sec (meep meep), I dont see robots getting there faster than 3 sec
+- In 2023 our fastest travel time across the field was 2.2 sec (meep meep), I dont see robots getting there faster than 2.5 sec with other robots
-- I dont believe that more than 16 cycles (32 points) from the source is possible
+- I dont believe that more than 16 cycles (32 points) from the source is possible, this would require consistant cycles faster than 7 sec
+- Travel speed and Consistancy(Shot conversion) were the variables that made the most impact
+- Hoarding/Planning is nessesary when trying to fully use a boost
 -
 ## Score vs Avg times (Travel time is counted as time travelling one way) (100% Shot Rate)
 Score 4:   Average Pickup: 9   Average Shooting: 9    Average Travel: 9    Total cycle time: 36